-- a) Performance Clearly, a reduction in funding will affect the ability to achieve homelessness targets and this could result in an increase in homelessness levels. - b) Corporate image cutting funding for preventing homelessness can generate negative publicity and could portray the Council as an organisation that doesn't care sufficiently about vulnerable and marginalized people.

-- c) Economic preventing homelessness saves money when compared to the cost of providing temporary accommodation and re-housing into alternative accommodation, as demonstrated above.
+- Performance Clearly, a reduction in funding will affect the ability to achieve homelessness targets and this could result in an increase in homelessness levels. - Corporate image cutting funding for preventing homelessness can generate negative publicity and could portray the Council as an organisation that doesn't care sufficiently about vulnerable and marginalized people. - Economic preventing homelessness saves money when compared to the cost of providing temporary accommodation and re-housing into alternative accommodation, as demonstrated above.
 Therefore, cutting funding for preventing homelessness might achieve short-term savings but could cost a considerable greater amount in the medium/long-term.
-This will be seen not only in the provision of accommodation for those that become homeless, but also through greater demands for service provision from other areas such as social services, the police, the NHS etc - d) Environmental There is likely to be an increase in the number of people sleeping on the streets.
+This will be seen not only in the provision of accommodation for those that become homeless, but also through greater demands for service provision from other areas such as social services, the police, the NHS etc

+- Environmental There is likely to be an increase in the number of people sleeping on the streets.
 Other street activities such as begging, drinking, and prostitution are also likely to increase.
-All of which is undesirable in city centres and potentially off-putting to people thinking of visiting and/or businesses intending to invest in the area. - e) Legal Local authorities have a duty under Part 7 of the Housing Act 1996 to prevent homelessness.
+All which is undesirable in city centres and potentially off-putting to people thinking of visiting and/or businesses intending invest in the area. - Legal Local authorities have a duty under Part 7 of the Housing Act 1996 to prevent homelessness.
 Reduction in funding could have a detrimental impact on the local authority to satisfactorily fulfil this duty.
-A reduction in funding for tools to prevent homeless will result in an increased number of people being owed the full housing duty. - In summary, reducing the budget for the homelessness might appear to be a saving, but it could actually incur more costs than it saves.
-Continuing to adequately resource homelessness prevention initiatives will result in cost savings for the Council in the long term.
+A reduction in funding for tools to prevent homeless will result in an increased number of people being owed the full housing duty. - In summary, reducing the budget for the homelessness might appear to be a saving, but it could actually incur more costs than it saves.Continuing to adequately resource homelessness prevention initiatives will result in cost savings for the Council in the long term.

-SECTION 4: ACTION PLAN
+4 SECTION 4: ACTION PLAN

-- 4.1 The following tabulated Action Plan brings together all the key actions identified in the preceding section, while also identifying which officer or department is responsible, by when the action will be achieved, and how it will be resourced. - 4.2 It represents 'the bottom line' how in practice specific actions will be undertaken in order to achieve our strategic objectives and improve homelessness services in the city. - 4.3 It should be noted that the action plan for the homelessness strategy has direct links with the action plans of a wide range of strategies and polices tabulated on page nine.
-It is also supported by related actions such as those specified in our 'Move-on Plans Protocol' (MOPP), and our Temporary Accommodation Strategy', while also contributing to broader objectives such as those relating to community cohesion, health and quality of life.
+- 4.1 The following tabulated Action Plan brings together all the key actions identified in the preceding section, while also identifying which officer or department is responsible, by when the action will be achieved, and how it will be resourced. - 4.2 It represents 'the bottom line' how in practice specific actions will be undertaken in order to achieve our strategic objectives and improve homelessness services in the city. - 4.3 It should be noted that the action plan for the homelessness strategy also has direct links with related actions plans such as those relating to our Move-on Plans Protocol (MOPP), and our Temporary Accommodation strategy